cs411-alawini/fa22-cs411-Q-team066-666666/doc/README.md

-The demo video can be reached using the link below: https://youtu.be/jCn6s4d9O2Y
+The demo video can be reached using this link: https://youtu.be/jCn6s4d9O2Y